-Good On You, a free app which is helping people make better purchasing decisions based on their principles.
+Good On You is a free app that helps people make better purchasing decisions based on their principles.

 Founded in 2013 by Gordon Renouf and Sandra Capponi, Good On You first launched in Australia in 2015 but rolled out in Europe last month to become the largest app of its kind in the world.